umass-cs-187/course-information/syllabus.md

 dishonesty will be handled appropriately.

-**Final Grades**: Your grades will be based on the above scheme, however, there are a number of factors ￼that help determine your final grade for the course.
-This includes the quality of your work, participation, ￼etc. For example, if you have excellent scores through out the entire semester and you bombed the midterm I would be more likely to push your grade up if you are on the border of receiving a more desirable grade.
+**Final Grades**: Your grades will be based on the above scheme, however, there are a number of factors that help determine your final grade for the course.
+This includes the quality of your work, participation, etc. For example, if you have excellent scores through out the entire semester and you bombed the midterm I would be more likely to push your grade up if you are on the border of receiving a more desirable grade.
 It is also possible that I not give you that